l-teefah/AWS-Cloud-Projects/Lateefah_CloudFormation_Template_README.md

-# README: Understanding and Deploying the Lateefah CloudFormation Template
+# Understanding and Deploying the Lateefah CloudFormation Template

 ## Overview
 AWS CloudFormation simplifies the process of defining and provisioning infrastructure (IaaC) by using templates written in JSON or YAML.
 This guide provides a detailed explanation of how the CloudFormation template works and step-by-step instructions for uploading and deploying the [file template](Lateefah CloudFormation Template.yaml) using two methods: the AWS Management Console and an SSH terminal.